welteki/docs.actuated.dev/docs/faq.md

 actuated is primarily for software engineering teams who are currently using GitHub Actions.
 A GitHub organisation is required for installation, and runners are attached to individual repositories as required, to execute builds.

+## What kind of access is required to my GitHub Organisation?

+GitHub Apps provide fine-grained privileges, access control, and event data.

+Actuated integrates with GitHub using a [GitHub App](https://docs.github.com/en/developers/apps/getting-started-with-apps/about-apps).

+The actuated GitHub App will request:

+* Administrative access to add/remove GitHub Actions Runners to individual repositories
+* Events via webhook for Workflow Runs and Workflow Jobs

 ## How many builds does a single actuated VM run?

 A VM can run at most one build, then it will be destroyed.